DMSaunders/event-fraud-case-study-public/overview.md

 ### Step 2: Building the Model

 #### [Deliverable]: Comparing models
-Now start building your potential models.
+Start building your potential models.

 **Notes for writing code:**
 * As you write your code, **always be committing** (ABC) to Github!